If you are a recruiter, reading this page before contacting me will save you time. I promise.

 am okay with prefer highly-mobile roles.
 Most people will get burnt out traveling for work.
 I don’t.
 I flew over 200,000 miles a year for work while I was working for Accenture and going to the airport still is exciting for me.

-Relocation is not out of the question, but I do *love* Minneapolis.
-Places that inspire me: Seattle, San Francisco, Portland, Minneapolis, Berlin, London, Seoul, Sydney, Cape Town.
+Relocation is not out of the question for the right opportunity, but I do *love* Minneapolis.
+Places that inspire me: Seattle, San Francisco, Portland, Boulder, Austin, Minneapolis, Berlin, London, Seoul, Sydney, Cape Town.
 Large cities without good transit (local and airport) infrastructure are less interesting.

 Contact me via email